 The Health Department works closely with community partners, government agencies, health care sectors and first responders to prepare for, respond to, and recover from emergencies that threaten the health and safety of Vermonters.

-Learn more about how we help our communities prepare for and respond to emergencies in the sections below.
+Learn how we help communities prepare for and respond to emergencies in the sections below.

 The Health Department actively prepares to respond to infectious disease outbreaks, natural or man-made disasters, environmental hazards and contamination, extreme weather and other health crisis.

 Ready or Not 2022: Protecting the Public's Health from Diseases, Disasters, and Bioterrorism by the Trust for America’s Health provides an annual assessment of states’ level of readiness to support the public's health in an emergency.
 The report assesses states against 10 top-performing emergency preparedness indicators ranging from accreditation status and workforce resilience and infection control to patient safety and countermeasure utilization.
 With over 16 states, slipping in their ranking from last year, Vermont remains in the highest tier.

 The Health Department has responded to disasters and public health hazards such as: